18 Types of Pothos Plants with Names and Pictures

 15. Baltic Blue Pothos (Epipremnum pinnatum 'Baltic Blue')

-The elongated, dark-green leaves in Baltic Blue Pothos have a bluish tint which is more prominent during the colder season.
+Baltic Blue Pothos is a clone of Dragon's Tail Pothos which bears narrow, dark-green leaves with a blue undertone.
+The elongated, dark-green leaves have a bluish tint which is more prominent during the colder season.

-Scindapsus pictus Pothos Plants (varieties)
+(C) Scindapsus pictus Pothos varieties

 16. Satin Pothos (Scindapsus pictus ‘Argyraeus')

 Satin Pothos is a spectacular plant whose leaves are dark-green, splashed with silver green and have a metallic sheen.
-It grows best in bright, indirect light.

 17. Silver Satin Pothos (Scindapsus pictus ‘Exotica’)

 Silver Satin Pothos bears large, thick greenish-blue leaves with silvery-grey variegations.
-To keep the variagation, it requires bright, indirect light.
+To keep the variagation, it requires bright indirect light.

 18. Treubii Pothos (Scindapsus pictus ‘Treubii’)